cabouman/mbirjax/docs/source/examples.rst

     ct_model.recon(sinogram, num_iterations=20)

+If the percent change is less than about 0.01, then extra iterations will not improve image quality but will take extra time.
+The default number of iterations is typically sufficient for very good image quality.

 Q: Why does my reconstruction look distorted?
 +++++++++++++++++++++++++++++++++++++++++++++

-A: Make sure that the type of reconstruction matches your data and that the geometry parameters all match.
+A: Make sure that the type of reconstruction (parallel or cone) matches your data and that the geometry parameters all match.
 If you are using a cone beam system, make sure the source to detector and source to iso distances are correct, and make sure the rotation direction is correct.
 See Demo 3: Wrong Rotation Direction for an example of what can happen if the rotation direction is incorrect.